ProjectExtensions/ProjectExtensions.Azure.ServiceBus/src/readme.txt

 Thanks for downloading this Windows Azure Service Bus Message Wrapper Project.

+**Breaking change if you are upgrading from a version < 1.5.0 **

+We no longer support CAS Security.
+You must use an SAS Key.

+If you go to the portal and grab the connection string, it will be in this format

+Endpoint=sb://[your namespace].servicebus.windows.net;SharedAccessKeyName=RootManageSharedAccessKey;SharedAccessKey=[your secret]

+Take the values from [your namespace], SharedAccessKeyName, and SharedAccessKey and set them in the config file or code as shown below.

 **Breaking change if you are upgrading from a version < 0.9.0 **